joelbray/joelbray.github.io/index.md

 upended elections and political organizing, with campaigns and organizations moving into a digital- and data-intensive space.
 At this intersection of challenges, I am transitioning into progressive data and political tech.
 To achieve progressive goals, we need political power.
-We need a mass mobilization of people in concert with city council members, mayors, legislators, governors, and a president who will fight for economic, racial, and climate justice.
+We need a mass mobilization of people and communities in concert with city council members, mayors, legislators, governors, and a president who will fight for economic, racial, and climate justice.